Melbourne extends lockdown as Sydney touts vaccine freedom

 “I’m really calling out to everybody to say please get vaccinated because … there will be opportunities in September and October for us to be able to say to the community if you are vaccinated, you might be able to do a certain level of activity which you can’t now,” Berejiklian said.

-“September and October will be the most challenging months us in terms of public policy, in terms of how we move forward, because we wouldn’t have reached the 70% but yet we would have increased vaccination rates,” she added.
+“September and October will be the most challenging months for us in terms of public policy, in terms of how we move forward, because we wouldn’t have reached the 70% but yet we would have increased vaccination rates,” she added.

 A key to Australia’s success in containing COVID-19 is the extraordinary restrictions the government places on its citizens traveling internationally.